 Positions include Chair of OECD Rural Working Party, Chair of Sustainable Development Research Network, and Board Member of the Countryside & Communities Research Unit.

-Secretary of State appointee 1st December 2004 - 1st December 2006; re-appointed December 2006 - December 2009; reviewed July 2009 & re-appointed until 31st March 2014.
+Secretary of State appointee 1st December 2004 - 1st December 2006; re-appointed December 2006 - December 2009; reviewed July 2009 & re-appointed until 31st March 2014; re-appointed until 31st March 2015.
 Specialism: architectural and landscape history, social and economic policy and research.
 Associate Minister, St Mary's, Banbury; formerly Policy Director, English Heritage.
 Served as a non-executive director of the British Urban Regeneration Association 2004-07; currently a trustee of the International Council on Monuments and Sites (UK), chair of the Cherwell Faith Forum, vice-chair of the Cherwell Local Strategic Partnership and a member of the Oxford Diocesan Synod and the Diocesan Advisory Committee for the Care of Churches.
 Other memberships include the Association for Studies in the Conservation of Historic Buildings, the Royal Archaeological Institute, the British Archaeological Association, the Garden History Society, the Oxfordshire Architectural and Historical Society and Banbury Civic Society, the Oxfordshire Architectural and Historical Society and Banbury Civic Society.
 Fellow of the Society of Antiquaries and of the Royal Society of Arts.